Credit Loans

 Being Aware of the Cash Advance Limit

 Your credit card company will give you a credit limit on both your credit card transactions and your cash advance.
-And so, before you withdraw cash from your credit card, make sure you know your limit.
+And so, before you withdraw a cash advance from your credit card, make sure you know your limit.

-There May Be Cash Advance Fees
+There May Be a Cash Advance Fee

 A credit card cash advance isn’t your only option if you have to cover expenses.
 Personal loans are a great option if you need cash quickly and don’t have the best credit.
 You can find personal loan lenders online, with banks and credit unions.
 Once approved, the funds can be sent straight to a bank account and withdrawn as cash with your debit card.

-Another thing you can consider is simply using your credit card as a credit transaction for your expenses.
+Another thing you can consider is simply using your card as a credit transaction for your expenses.
 With a credit transaction, you likely will have more money you can use, less interest, and fewer fees to pay.
 And so consider that option instead.

 One last thing to consider if you need a few hundred dollars in cash is to get a side hustle.
 There are many jobs that can mean quick cash and flexible hours, like dog walking, grocery delivery, or ridesharing.
 If you have the option to borrow from friends or family, you may want to consider it—there likely won’t be any interest due on that, and flexibility with repayment.
 However, borrowing money from friends and family may get complicated.